Complete Guide To Treating Your Own Trigger Points In Neck Muscles

 So far, we’ve discussed what pain can feel like in the neck area.
 Did you know that the muscles in the neck that give you trigger points can also give a wide range of strange symptoms, like the trapezius myofascial pain I was talking about?
 With a tight trapezius, headache can also occur.
 Trapezius pain and headaches can go together with neck pain.
 You may think your neck pain is something different than the trapezius headache, but they could be coming from the same source, such as the trapezius muscle, headache and neck pain being the product.
 For this trapezius muscle, picture getting treated by pressure points or myofascial release, trapezius pain will go down but also your headaches.
 These trapezius muscle injury symptoms can easily be treated, if you know how.
 A typical trapezius muscle strain treatment can be done at home, using simple tools on your own.
 If you're patient enough, trapezius muscle pain symptoms can be greatly reduced over several home treatments.
 If you develop a daily habit, you can keep those trapezius pain symptoms under control.

 These are just some of the strange symptoms that are associated with muscle knots in shoulders and neck areas.
 However, most people will just have neck pain.
 The best way to target these knots is through what we call trigger point therapy.
 As in the previous example, trapezius pain relief is possible with your own self treatments to these muscles.
-In the next section, we’re going to show you how to find these trigger points yourself, and learn to get trapezius muscle pain relief in addition to all the other areas in the neck and beyond.
+In the next section, we’re going to show you how to find these trigger points in neck muscles yourself, and learn to get trapezius muscle pain relief in addition to all the other areas in the neck and beyond.
 And the great news is, you won't need any invasive, painful trigger shot for pain.

 The good thing about neck pain is that most of the trigger points are in muscles that are close to the neck area, although there are some strange ones in shoulder blade trigger points.
 But most are around the front and back of the neck, and slightly extending to the shoulders, which is great news if you are going to perform self treatments.
 You're not going to go too far, like treating trigger points for hip pain.
 Now that would be a strange sight!